tight-eng/pg_track_events/ReadMe.md

 ⚡️ **Easy setup, then scalable** — start with Postgres triggers (1-3% slower writes[run benchmarks]), scale to WAL and replicas if needed.

-⏱️ **Time travel** — stop waiting for data because you forgot to track something.
-New analytic events can backfill their history by looking at WAL logs.

 ### How it works

 [digram]